 After the PDF went viral online, I launched a Kickstarter project to fund a print run, using a "get one, give one" system (like TOMS Shoes) so that people who bought a book for themselves could give another copy to a family in need.

 The campaign was tremendously successful — I asked for $10,000 to print a small batch, but I ended up with 5,636 supporters who raised $144,681!
 That made it the #1 cookbook ever on Kickstarter.

-So far, generous backers have donated almost 9,000 printed copies of Good and Cheap to people in need.
+Generous backers donated more than 10,000 printed copies of Good and Cheap to people in need.
 I've distributed the free books through organizations across the US and Canada who work with low-income families, and have also sold more than 30,000 copies to those organizations at cost.

 If you want to see the original video, here it is!
 (But keep in mind that it's a bit out of date now.)

 Is the PDF really free?
 Can I print some recipes?

 Yes it's really free.
 Sharing the power of cooking is the whole point of the Good and Cheap project.
 Because the book is under a Creative Commons license, you are free to use the recipes however you like so long as you give me credit and you don't make money off my work.
 Enjoy it!